sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 -Approximate read depth less than 6: DP < 6 to tag variants with low read coverage -Strand Odds Ratio more than 10: SOR > 10 to tag variants with strand bias

-This tool will TAG and NOT REMOVE the variants that false the Quality Control (fullfill at least one of the above criteria).
+This tool will TAG and NOT REMOVE the variants that fail the Quality Control (fullfill at least one of the above criteria).
 ```bash
 java -jar software/gatk-package-4.0.4.0-local.jar VariantFiltration -V sample1.vcf -R reference/chrM.fa \